svp-dev/mgsim/programs/os/README.txt

 - write a regular uTC program (e.g. example/fibonacci.ut.c).
 This can use the include files in <utos/...> and <utlib/...>

-- compile the program
+- compile the program (don't forget -I<simulator>/programs/os/include)

-- compile all the sources for the OS
+- compile all the sources for the OS (also don't forget -I...)

 - link everything together, ensuring that a symbol __heap_start is added at the end of the executable by the linker (this needs a link